 PHASE III CLINICAL TRIAL

 Study the effectiveness of an intervention (e.g. study drug) in large groups of trial participants by comparing the intervention to other standard or experimental interventions (or to non-interventional standard care).
 Phase III studies are also used to monitor adverse effects and to collect information that will allow the intervention to be used safely.

 PI3K (Phosphatidylinositol 3’-kinase)

 An inert tablet (such as a sugar pill), liquid or powder that has no active ingredient.
-In clinical trials, experimental treatments are often compared with a placebo to assess the treatment’s effectiveness.
+In clinical trials, experimental treatments are often compared with a placebo, in combination with standard treatment, to assess the new treatment’s effectiveness.